Sultanow/dc_cubes/plugins/kibana-plugin/poc_eldar/README.md

 <img src="doc/bsh_queues_folder.png" width="500">

-The architecture consists of two main components -- Kibana and Elasticsearch, whereas the Plug-In resides in Kibana and contains a server and a client part:
+The architecture consists of two main components -- Kibana and Elasticsearch, whereas the plug-in resides in Kibana and contains a server and a client part.
+Moreover the plug-in has an "app component".
+Note: when generating the plug-in skeleton, you may choose the (default) option **Yes** for both questions:
+- Should an app component be generated?
+This allows you to not be limited on standard components and implement your own component
+- Should a server API be generated?
+This generates you the server part of the plug-in.

 <img src="doc/bsh_queues_architecture.png" width="600">